bencooling/scaffold-php/README.md

 Features:
 - **Dependency management & autoloading:** composer
 - **Unit testing:** phpunit
-- Simple implementation of design patterns:
+- Simple implementation of:
   - Dependency Injection
   - Interface as contract (Program to an interface not implementation)
+  - Namespacing & autoloading

 ## installation